 To set up a router firewall:

-2 Check for Firewall option on the router homepage.
+- Check for the Firewall option on the router homepage.
 This option can be grouped under different names such as Advanced Settings

-3 If the Firewall is deactivated or not enabled, click to select and activate it
+- If the Firewall is deactivated or not enabled, click to select and activate it.

 The image below shows an enabled firewall on a Binatone Ethernet router.